geraldinepascal/FROGS-wrappers/README.md

     </conditional>
 ```

-:warning: remember, there is two places where the list merge_software is defined, add pear in both of them!
+:warning: remember, there is two places where the list `merge_software` is defined, add pear in both of them!

 # Upload and configure the databanks

 Databanks are defined in `loc` files and `loc` files are defined in Galaxy datatable.

+* FROGS provides a data_manager.
+It concerns only taxonomical assignation databank which are listed here : http://genoweb.toulouse.inra.fr/frogs_databanks/assignation/FROGS_databases.tsv.txt.

+  You may choose to download all preformated database, or filter them on:

+  * date : all availbale database since DATE
+* amplicon : ex: 16S
+  * base : ex SILVA
+* filters : this column is not always filled, but we propose SILVA database filtered on pintail score
+  * version	: ex : 138.1

 * Manual installation :